rngethe/Quickstarts/README.md

 These Quickstarts are designed to get you up and running with a complete Jomres site in just minutes.
 Each file corresponds to one of the following Demo installations (in fact the Quickstarts are used to create those demos).

 http://joomla-hotel.jomres.net/

 http://joomla-portal.jomres.net/en/

 http://wordpress-hotel.jomres.net/

 http://wordpress-portal.jomres.net/

-You will need a valid Jomres license key to use a Quickstart, you can get a trial license key from this page
+You will not need a valid Jomres license key to use these Quickstarts.

 Installation instructions and a video can be found here in the manual: